-We actually discussed on our podcast a real life example of a tenant wanting to break the lease before moving in.
-You can listen in to that to hear how that story progressed.
+On our podcast, we actually discussed a real life example of a tenant wanting to break the lease before moving in.
+You can tune in to hear how that story progressed.

 No matter what the circumstances, sometimes tenants change their mind about occupying a unit even before they move in.